DISTRHO/Cardinal/README.md

 Cardinal should be considered stable, if you spot any bugs please report them.
 Currently the following should be noted:

+- CLAP support is a work-in-progress [DPF#383](https://github.com/DISTRHO/DPF/issues/383)
-- Windows 32bit builds do not work well [#80](https://github.com/DISTRHO/Cardinal/issues/80)
+- Windows 32bit builds still have a few problematic modules [#80](https://github.com/DISTRHO/Cardinal/issues/80)

 ### Stable release